pedscoffee/PhysicianPromptEngineering/prompt-generator.md

             /\*\*Situational awareness:\*\*/i
         ];

-        // Also check for plain capitalized words with colon (on their own line or same line as bullets) const plainSubheadingPattern = /^[A-Z][a-zA-Z\s]+:/m;
+        // Also check for plain capitalized words with colon (on their own line) const plainSubheadingPattern = /^[A-Z][a-zA-Z\s]+:/m;

         const hasBoldSubheading = boldSubheadingPatterns.some(pattern => pattern.test(text));